Shipton Bellinger Primary School

 A Guide to School Admissions for Service Families - please click here

-Shipton Bellinger School is a seven class primary school situated in a small village just outside the Garrison Town of Tidworth.
+Shipton Bellinger School is a six class primary school situated in a small village just outside the Garrison Town of Tidworth.
 Approximately 65% of our children are from service families, some of whom are quartered in the village itself and the remaining coming from Tidworth.
 Occasionally we also have children from Bulford Camp and increasingly from other nearby villages as service families have bought their own homes and settled in the area.
+Our school has a lot of experience of working with children who move homes and schools and we try our very best to ensure your children settle quickly and therefore continue to make progress with their education.
+We have a well established induction and exit policy which we hope will make your child’s move as smooth as possible

 Starting School